brandonarbiter/meteor-photo-notes/README.md

 ## Features

-* Take pictures from Chrome (works on desktop and Android, probably on iOS too)
+* Take pictures from Chrome (works on desktop and Android, does not work on iOS)

 * Upload photo to cloud (visit the http://tidepool.meteor.com instance)